IvanGav/Resume/index.md

 - Helped CSCI 211 students with git and VSCode setup, programming questions
 - Quickly read and understand other people’s code

-ICPC 2022/2023, *Competitive Programming Competition* (Spring 2022/2023)
+ICPC 2022/2023/2024, *Competitive Programming Competition* (Spring 2022/2023, Fall 2024)
 - Learned to quickly understand and approach difficult problems
-- Worked with a small team to solve problems
+- Worked with a small team to solve problems in C++

-Chico ACM Club Officer, *Leadership Position* (Fall 2024)
+Chico ACM Club Officer, *Leadership Position* (Fall 2024-2025)
 - Planned and organized Club meetings
 - Gathered feedback from members to improve meetings